Company Name: White Hot Hair

 Jayne: Over the next 12 months we’re continuing to develop our White Hot Hair website and our e-store, to trial new offers and promotions and to build our customer base.

 MR: What advice would you give to a new retail start-up based on your experience?

 Jayne: Choose your partners carefully.
-As ‘you don’t know what you don’t know’ choosing the best possible partner for your e commerce business both now and in the future is the most important part of getting a robust and scaleable business off the ground.
+As ‘you don’t know what you don’t know’ choosing the best possible partner for your e-commerce business both now and in the future is the most important part of getting a robust and scalable business off the ground.
 I’ve found most people are incredibly helpful in sharing what they have learned and what pitfalls to look out for, so finding good people in similar but not directly competitive markets is hugely helpful.